nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

 The ``<extended_address>`` argument indicates the IEEE 802.15.4 long, 8-byte address.

-See the following example:
+For example:

    .. parsed-literal::
       :class: highlight

       custom lsetextended *0x000000000000FFFF*

-lsetpanid - Set PAN id
+lsetpanid - Set PAN ID
 ======================

-It sets the PAN id.
+It sets the PAN ID.
 It is used for frame filtering and acknowledgment transmission.

    .. parsed-literal::